JosvanGoor/ray-ez/readme.md

 * !!algebra: contains functions to solve certain formula's
 * !math: contains certain commonly used constants and functions
 * !matrix4x4: this class represents a 4x4 matrix used for translation and projection
-* !vector3: this class represents a 3x1 vector used to contain color and coordinates etc.
+* vector3: this class represents a 3x1 vector used to contain color and coordinates etc.
 * !vector4: ???

 ### raytracer
 This category contains certain classes designed specifically for the raytracer framework.
-* !camera: represents a camera in the scene, delivers the rays to be traced.
+* camera: represents a camera in the scene, contains information required to setup a viewmodel, image.
+Also represents DOF and supersampling.
-    + contains data on dof aswell.
 * !hit: represents a hit-point where a ray hits a shape.
+    + !!subcase for meshes and transparency
-* !material: represents color and (reflective) characteristics of a material.
+* material: represents color and (reflective) characteristics of a material.
-* !ray: represents a ray (orgigin, direction) used to determine hits.
+* ray: represents a ray (orgigin, direction) used to determine hits.

 ### Lights
 This category contains light-types.
-* !point-light: A light that emits light of a certain color from a certain point
+* point-light: A light that emits light of a certain color from a certain point

 ### rendering
 This category contains a base-class for a (virtual)renderer object and subclasses to determine the shading